Ghurid dynasty: Decline and fall

-Ghiyath died on 13 March 1203 and was succeeded by Muhammad of Ghor as the sole ruler of the vast Ghurid Empire.
-Soonafter, Alauddin Khwarazm Shah besieged and captured some of the strongholds of the Ghurids around Merv, although Muhammad drove him back and further besieged their capital Gurgānj.
-However, Alauddin forces were supplemented by a large contingent from the Qara-Khitai rulers of Samarkand.
-In the ensuing battle Battle of Andkhud (1204), fought near the river Oxus, the Ghurid troops were completely routed by the combined forces of Qara Khitai and Kara-Khanid Khanate led by Tayangu of Taraz, and he himself escaped the debacle after paying huge ransom to Tayangu.
+Ghiyath died on 13 March 1203 due to gout and was succeeded by Muhammad of Ghor as the sole ruler of the vast Ghurid Empire.
+Soon after, Alauddin Khwarazm Shah besieged and captured some of the strongholds of the Ghurids around Merv, although Muhammad drove him back and further besieged their capital Gurgānj.

+Alauddin then appealed to his nominal suzerain the Qara-Khitai, who dispatched a large contingent led by Yelü Zhilugu.
+In the ensuing Battle of Andkhud (1204), fought near the river Oxus, the Ghurid troops were completely routed by the combined forces of the Qara-Khitai and the Khwarizmians.
 The defeat at Andkhud was a watershed for the Ghurids who lost their control over most of the Khurasan.
 Notwithstanding, Muhammad within a year or so raised a vast army and build bridge across the Oxus to launch a full-scale invasion of Transoxiana to avenge his defeat.
 However, he was forced to move towards Punjab to crush a Khokhar rebellion whom he defeated and massacred in large number.
 On his way back, Muhammad of Ghor was assassinated near the Indus on March 15, 1206.

-After the death of Muhammad Ghori in 1206, a confused struggle then ensued among the remaining Ghūrid leaders, and the Khwarezmians were able to take over the western part of the Ghūrid empire in about 1215.
-Though the Ghūrids' empire was short-lived, Mu'izz al-Din Muhammad's conquests strengthened the foundations of Muslim rule in India.
-On his death, and major defeats from Khwarazmian Empire and loss of Ghor and Ghazni, the capital was transferred to Delhi recognizing Khwarazmian rule on north and central Afghanistan.
+After the death of Muhammad Ghori in 1206, a confused struggle then ensued among the remaining Ghūrid leaders and the Khwarezmians.
+The Khwarezmians under Ala al-Din Muhammad captured Herat and Ghor in 1206, and finally Ghazni in 1215, completing the takeover of the western part of the Ghūrid empire.
+The Ghurid capital was transferred to Delhi, recognizing Khwarazmian rule on north and central Afghanistan.
 The Ghurids continued their rule on much of the Indian subcontinent, Sisitan region of Iran and south of Afghanistan.
+Though the Ghūrids' empire was short-lived, Muhammad of Ghor's conquests strengthened the foundations of Muslim rule in India.

+Religion

+The Ghurids positioned themselves as defenders of Sunnism.
+They had good relations with the Abbasids in Baghdad, who urged them to repel the advances of the Kwarizmians into western Persia.
+Their conquests in India were also presented as a battle between the armies of Islam (lashkar-i Islam) and the armies of the unbelievers (lashkar-i kuffar), and gave them great prestige in the Islamic world as defenders of the orthodoxy.